 For more information see our Expat Arrivals guide to Thailand.

 Q: Why did you move to Bangkok; what do you do?

 A: I came on a vacation with my friend.
 We were supposed to stay for about four months and see what happened.
 Turned out he wasn’t a fan of the chaos and heat and left after 12 days.
-I decided to stay by myself, knocked around for a few months until I ran out of money, then got a teaching job.
+I decided to stay by myself, knocked around for a few months until I ran out of money, and then got a teaching job.
 Since then I’ve acted in films and commercials, been a corporate trainer, journalist, worked at a magazine, and now a large tech/travel company.
 In between all that, I co-created and co-host the Bangkok Podcast.

 Living in Bangkok

 Q: What do you enjoy most about Bangkok?
 How would you rate the quality of life compared to Canada?